PrithivRaaj/LearnPython/Dictionary in python/README.md

   * Values in a dictionary can be of any data type and can be duplicated, whereas keys can’t be repeated and must be immutable.
   * A dictionary can also be created by the built-in function dict().
 An empty dictionary can be created by just placing curly braces{}.
   * Note – Dictionary keys are case sensitive, the same name but different cases of Key will be treated distinctly.
+# Python Dictionary Syntax
+    dict_var = {key1 : value1, key2 : value2, …..}
 # Nested Dictionaries
 ![image](https://github.com/PrithivRaaj/LearnPython/assets/111727780/ce827d35-7c26-4151-8dab-d2f0bdfaa147)
 # Adding Elements to a Dictionary